-This article is meant to give new users an overview/walk-through of all of Filevine’s main features.
+This article is meant to give new users an overview of all of Filevine’s main features.
 We’ll walk through the process of signing in and setting up, and then give an overview of projects and other basic features in Filevine to help get you started.

 Sign In and Set Up